-FullWell is determined to educate and optimize the fertility of every human, regardless of gender, sex, age, diagnosis, or even desire to procreate, because healthy fertility paints broad and important strokes into the landscape of whole health for both women and men.
+FullWell is determined to educate and optimize the fertility of every human, regardless of gender, sex, age, diagnosis, or even desire to procreate because healthy fertility paints broad and significant strokes into the landscape of whole health for both women and men.

 Alarmingly, male fertility and sperm health are on the decline overall.
-There are several factors that may contribute to this, most of them caused by a generally increasing toxic burden.
+Several factors may contribute to this, most of them caused by a generally increasing toxic burden.

 The three most impactful factors that we will cover here (and work together to counteract!) are:

 - Oxidative stress (which we have also discussed in relation to male fertility)

 - Inflammation and other environmentally-based impacts from pollution, food, water, etc.